Skip to content

 • Dictionary Key Value: The value actually used in the program (e.g., 01).

-• Sort Number: Controls the display order in dropdown options or lists (smaller numbers appear first).
+• Sort Number: Controls the display order in dropdowns or lists (smaller numbers appear first).

 • Edit/Delete Dictionary Item: Supports modifying content or removing options no longer in use (confirm no business data references it before deletion).

-• Disable Dictionary Category: All dictionary items under this category cannot be selected for new business forms, but historical data can still be displayed normally.
+• Disable a Dictionary Category: All items under this category will not be available for selection in new business forms, but historical data can still display normally.

-• Disable Dictionary Item: This option will be hidden from dropdown lists and cannot be selected by users, but previously selected historical records are unaffected.
+• Disable a Dictionary Item: The option will be hidden from dropdown lists and cannot be selected by users, but existing historical selections are unaffected.

-Automatically records users' key operational behaviors and system exception events.
-Supports querying by time, user, operation type, etc., facilitating audit tracing and problem troubleshooting.
+Automatically records users' critical operation behaviors and system exception events.
+Supports querying by time, user, operation type, etc., facilitating audit trails and issue troubleshooting.

 Query and Export